Boundaries of $\mathbb{Z}^n$-free groups

-Let a group $G$ act as isometries on a $\Lambda$-tree $X$. $g \in G$ is called {\em elliptic} if it has a fixed point. $g \in G$ is called an {\em inversion} if it does not have a fixed point, but $g^2$ does.
-If $g$ is not elliptic and not an inversion then it is called {\em hyperbolic}.
-For a hyperbolic element $g \in G$ define a characteristic set
+Next, $g \in G$ is called {\em elliptic} if it has a fixed point.
+An isometry $g \in G$ is called an {\em inversion} if it does not have a fixed point, but $g^2$ does.
+If $g$ is not elliptic and not an inversion, then it is called {\em hyperbolic}.
+For a hyperbolic element $g \in G$ define the characteristic set

 which is called the {\em axis of $g$}. $Axis(g)$ meets every $\langle g \rangle$-invariant subtree of $X$.